Ribes hudsonianum: Taxonomy

 The species is divided into two varieties, each known simultaneously as northern black currants, and by their own individual common, and scientific names; the type variety, R. h. var. hudsonianum, is also known as the Hudson Bay currant; whereas R. h. var. petiolare is also known as the western black currant.

 Habitat and distribution

 The species can be found in rocky areas and in humid forests, from montane to subalpine areas.
 Both varieties are present only in British Columbia, Idaho and Washington.

 Hudson Bay currants are found in every province in Canada from Quebec westward, and in parts of the United States (Alaska, the Great Lakes region, the northern Rockies, Cascades, Blue Mountains, and other parts of the Northwest).

 Western black currants are found in British Columbia, but are distributed primarily in the western U.S. (Wyoming, Montana, Idaho, Washington, Oregon, northern Nevada, northern California, and Utah).

 Uses

 The berries are bitter but edible.
+The Nlaka'pamux use the presence of black currants around a lake as evidence that there will likely be fish in the lake.